AditiNarain/Temperature-and-Humidity-Meter/Documentation.md

 ### Program Logic:

-initialise and headers
+initialise and headers :

     #include "DHT.h"
     #define DHTPIN 7     // Digital pin connected to the DHT sensor
     #define DHTTYPE DHT11   // it stated that we used DHT 11 sensor
     DHT dht(DHTPIN, DHTTYPE);

+Logic :

     float h = dht.readHumidity();//Read and calculate humidity
     // Read temperature as Celsius (the default) float t = dht.readTemperature();//Read and calculate temperature